g-batalhao-a/PLOG/PROJ/README.md

 As for gameplay input validation, the program checks not only if the selection is a valid row/column in the board, but also if it represents a valid move according to the rules.

+For detecting invalid row and column inputs, the predicates `validateRow` and `validateColumn`.
+These map the code input in the console to a row/column number (using predicates `row` and `column`) and check if it is within the bounds of the current board.

-The code supporting this validation is integrated in the `move(GameState,PieceAndMove,FinalMoveGameState)` predicate, detailed in the [Move execution](#Move-execution) section of the report.
+The code supporting this validation is integrated in the `move(GameState,PieceAndMove,FinalMoveGameState)` predicate.
+Validating input with regards to the game rules will be detailed in the [Move execution](#Move-execution) section of the report.

 - Invalid row/column - player inserts invalid/out of bounds values for row and column